What I loved about the Disney Dream:

 Even if you don't have kids, the kids clubs are worth checking out on embarkation day.
 When people find out that you’ve been on a Disney Cruise, you will be asked questions.
 Besides, seeing the Oceaneer Club in person will make you wish you were a kid.
 It’s just really neat.

 One of the COOLEST things about the Oceaneer Club is that it moves to Castaway Cay when the ship stops at at Castaway Cay.
 They have an awesome sand play area, playground, and splash pad.

 If you have tweens (11-14) check out Edge and for the 14 and up, there’s Vibe.
 We were seriously impressed the Oceaneer Club.
 I completely understand why my kids loved it so much.
 If you want an up-to-date run down of the youth activities on all four of the DCL ships, go here.

 I’ve told you about all the things I loved about the Disney Dream, and, while I’d like to be able to provide some honest and constructive words on things I didn’t love, I can’t come up with one thing that I think Disney could be doing better here.
 My review of the Disney Dream only scratches the surface of what's available.
 The shorter cruises are great, less expensive ways to be able to experience the magic of Disney Cruise Line but there is easily enough to do on board to last two weeks…or even more.

 If you have any questions about Disney Cruises, shoot me an email, comment on this blog post, or find me on social and I’ll do my best to answer or point you to someone who will know!
-Thanks, Instant Impressions Travel for sponsoring this review of the Disney Dream!

 MORE DISNEY CRUISE TIPS: